Knitted socks

 20.10.2023

-Did you know that there are also animal welfare problems with the production of wool?
+But did you know that there are unfortunately several animal welfare problems linked to the production of wool?

-There are two questions you should ask yourself.
+There are two main questions you should ask yourself.

 Could this yarn be made from alternative materials?

 Find out about knitting wool brands and retailers.
-If your favorite brands or retailers publicly oppose mulesing and the wool has one of the following labels, then you can be sure that your wool is mulesed-free:
+If your favourite brands or retailers publicly oppose live lamb cutting and the wool has one of the following labels, then you can be relatively sure that your wool is mulesing-free (live lamb cutting-free).

 BEST AVAILABLE CERTIFICATIONS – WOOL